nolotiro/nolotiro.org/README.md

 ## i18n

-For the localization and translation interface we use [LocaleApp](http://accounts.localeapp.com/projects/6872).
+For the localization and translation interface we use [LocaleApp].

 ## API